 A benefit of SIP domains

-Activating support for SIP Domains in Asterisk can give you one more layer of security, but it will only be effective if you can:
+Activating support for SIP Domains in Asterisk (where the chan_sip driver is used) can give you one more layer of security, but it will only be effective if you can:

 - Avoid having your PBX’s Internet IP address as one of the domains, and

 Doing both of the above will cause Asterisk to reject all SIP requests where the R-URI is using the external IP address of the PBX rather than a legitimate SIP domain – one that you have configured and approved.
 Since most hacking attempts are based on IP address only, this could be a useful extra layer of protection for your server.

 Every silver lining has a cloud and so it is with SIP domains.
 All the advice offered in part 2 about checking which dial plan will be used for inbound calls can be rendered invalid if you have defined a sip domain with the additional optional parameter, context, appended on the end.
 For example:sip.conf [general] domain=mysipdomain.com,mycontext

 Any request sent to your Asterisk server where the R-URI is using the above sip domain, will use the dial plan configured for the context called mycontext.
 I would recommend avoiding using the additional parameter when defining a sip domain in Asterisk because it could act like a hidden back-door that is easy to overlook.